KaiIemsawat/Kai-Iemsawat/README.md

-- 👋 Hi, I’m Kai Iemsawat
+- 👋 Hi, my name is ...
+Kai Iemsawat
-- 👀 I’m interested in ...Coding
+- 👀 I’m interested in ...
+Coding, automating
-- 🌱 I’m currently learning ...Automation
+- 🌱 I’m currently learning ...
+Automation
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... kaiiemsawat@gmail.com

 <!---
 KaiIemsawat/KaiIemsawat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.